-Ari is the best-selling author of “The Art of Less Doing“, and “The Replaceable Founder.”
+Ari is the best-selling author of “The Art of Less Doing“and “The Replaceable Founder.”
 He is a self-described Overwhelmologist whose insights into personal and professional productivity have earned him the title, “The Guru’s Guru.”
-He can be heard on the award-winning Less Doing Podcast, on international stages speaking to thought leaders and influencers, and for those who prefer the written word, Ari’s blog posts on Medium offer immediate and actionable advice for entrepreneurs seeking replaceability.
+He can be heard on the award-winning Less Doing Podcast, speaking to thought leaders and influencers on international stages.
+For those who prefer the written word, Ari’s blog posts on Medium offer immediate and actionable advice for entrepreneurs seeking replaceability.

 “Until you get to $300,000 in revenue, nothing else matters but getting more revenue.”

 “The value is in the process, not the person”